klml/drfrederson/README.md

 : used after

 baseurl
 : root url *http://example.com* or *http://example.com/mypage* for absolute URL inside the html.
+Works also with relative (leave empty).

 disqusId
 : if using [disqus.com](http://disqus.com/) for comments